-Organizations perform best when they understand the value of an employee’s desire to improve themselves and the business.
+Organizations perform at a higher level when they understand and appreciate the value of an employee’s desire to improve themselves and the business.
+Efforts to nurture a culture of development are most successful when employees, managers, and leaders are all on the same page.

 Benefits of improving training and development

-Companies need to assess their current offerings and ask how to improve training and development strategies to benefit all employees and leaders.
+Companies need to assess their current initiatives and figure out how to improve training and development strategies to benefit more people.
 Training and development programs improve the employee experience, which boosts company productivity and performance.
-The benefits of effective training strategies can help with:
+The benefits of effective training strategies can help with a lot, including:

 - Improving employee retention by showing employees you’re invested in their professional development.